-“Each of us is obligated to act in three steps: educate, activate and agitate,” Rep. Abrams said.
-“Pick an issue that matters to you, and make it your mission to become the expert.”
+"Each of us is obligated to act in three steps: educate, activate and agitate," Abrams said.
+"Pick an issue that matters to you, and make it your mission to become the expert."

 She continued to say that the America we pursue will not be easily won and, if captured, it will be difficult to hold.

 "That America, that flawed and wonderful America, is our very birthright and together, following the guidepost that was Barbara Jordan, we can finally claim it," she said.
 "We have only but to act."

 "That flawed and wonderful America, is our very birthright and together, following the guidepost that was Barbara Jordan, we can finally claim it.
 We have only but to act." —Stacey Abrams (MPAff '98)

 Following her speech, a representative from the office of the mayor presented Abrams with a proclamation announcing Feb.
 21 as Stacey Abrams Day.